-The Norwegian Directorate for Health is tasked with quality improvement in the health system, with a focus on safety and efficiency, patient-centered care, coordination and continuity.
-Eliminating socioeconomic disparities, health promotion and disease prevention are also targeted as priority areas.
-Towards these efforts, the Norwegian Knowledge Centre for Health Services, a state funded independent research organization, gathers and disseminates information on the effects and quality of health services through knowledge synthesis (systematic reviews and health technology assessments), a national electronic health library, performance measurements, and promoting and supporting quality improvement, patient safety and evidence-based practice.
-The Norwegian Registration Authority for Health Personnel provides licensing and authorization for all health care personnel, which can grant full and permanent approval based upon meeting educational and professional criteria.
-Inspections of all levels of the health system are carried out by the Norwegian Board of Health, including health care workforce.
+The Norwegian Directorate for Health is tasked with quality improvement in the health system, with a focus on safety and efficiency, patient-centered care, coordination, and continuity.
+Health promotion, disease prevention, and elimination of socioeconomic disparities are also targeted as priority areas.
+Toward these efforts, the Norwegian Knowledge Centre for Health Services, a state-funded independent research organization, gathers and disseminates information on the effects and quality of health services through knowledge synthesis (systematic reviews and health technology assessments); a national electronic health library; performance measurements; and promoting and supporting quality improvement, patient safety, and evidence-based practice.
+The Norwegian Registration Authority for Health Personnel, which provides licensing and authorization for all health care personnel, can grant full and permanent approval based upon meeting educational and professional criteria.
+The Norwegian Board of Health carries out inspections at all levels of the health system, including the health care workforce.

 Improving the effectiveness and efficiency of care is a primary policy goal.
-The Norwegian Knowledge Centre for the Health Services disseminates health technology assessments, research syntheses, cost benefit analyses, and guidelines for treatment, in order to improve the quality and value of health services.
+The Norwegian Knowledge Centre for the Health Services disseminates health technology assessments, research syntheses, cost-benefit analyses, and guidelines for treatment in order to improve the quality and value of health services.
 For pharmaceuticals, the Norwegian Medicines Agency, which determines whether a new drug should be included on the "Blue List" reimbursement scheme, takes cost-effectiveness into account in comparison with existing treatments.
-The use of generic drugs is encouraged, with the price set as a percentage of the proprietary drug.
-In addition to the Blue List, a "Green prescription scheme" encourages providers to 'prescribe' lifestyle and nutrition programs as a first alternative to more expensive preventive medicine.
+The use of generic drugs is encouraged, with the price set at a percentage of the proprietary drug.
+In addition to the Blue List, a "green prescription scheme" encourages providers to "prescribe" lifestyle and nutrition programs as a first alternative to more expensive preventive medicine.

-Currently, virtually all GPs use electronic patient records, but uptake has been slower among hospitals and nursing homes due to more complex and integrated information system requirements.
-A centralized National Health Network owned by the regions seeks to establish a single information exchange platform, providing a single point for communication for GPs, hospitals, nursing homes, pharmacists, and others.
+Currently, virtually all GPs use electronic patient records, but uptake has been slower among hospitals and nursing homes owing to more complex and integrated information system requirements.
+The centralized National Health Network, owned by the regions, seeks to establish a single information-exchange platform, providing a hub of communication for GPs, hospitals, nursing homes, pharmacists, and others.

-In the hospital sector, payment reform in 1997 looked to create activity-based payment for services based on the DRG system.
-This was followed by reforms in 2002 that centralized responsibility for inpatient and specialist care on four regional health authorities.
+In the hospital sector, payment reform in 1997 aimed to create activity-based payment for services based on the DRG system.
+It was followed by reforms in 2002 that centralized responsibility for inpatient and specialist care in four regional health authorities.
 Both reforms have been credited with improving efficiency.

 New drugs expected to considerably increase costs must receive ministerial and parliamentary approval before being added to the reimbursement scheme.
 Drug prices are set at the average of the three lowest market prices for that drug in a group comparison among Scandinavian and western European countries.
-The drug pricing scheme also attempts to encourage the use of generic drugs, setting the generic price at a percentage of the branded price that decreases over time.
+The drug-pricing scheme also encourages the use of generic drugs, setting the generic price at a percentage of the branded price that decreases over time.

-The Government sets an overall health budget in the December prior to each year, though parliament typically approves additional funds throughout the year.
-Like most countries, Norway faces the financial challenges of an aging population.
-However, a national petroleum savings fund of over 2.2 trillion NOK (\$384 billion USD) provides Norway flexibility in addressing rising health costs.
+The government sets an overall health budget in the December prior to each calendar year, though parliament typically approves additional funds throughout the year.
+Like most countries, Norway faces the financial challenges posed by an aging population.
+However, a national petroleum savings fund of over NOK2.2 trillion (US\$384 billion) provides Norway with flexibility in addressing rising health costs.